Putin may resort to prisoners

 Russia’s weapons production: prisoners soon also in demand in the armaments industry

-It would not be the first time that Russia has resorted to prisoners.
+It wouldn’t be the first time Russia has resorted to prisoners.
 A particularly prominent example: The famous and above all notorious Wagner group, which earned a dubious reputation in the Ukraine war, consists at least of parts of former prisoners who are fighting for the Russian special operation in Ukraine.
 The mercenary troupe of “Putin’s cook” Prigozhin plays an important role on the front line.

 Now the prisoners could also play an important role away from the frontline in the war in Ukraine, in order to implement Putin’s plans and bring the currently deadlocked situation in the Ukraine war forward again.
 And that before the West puts its main battle tank deliveries into action. (mst)